merkator2160/AsyncSocketService/readme.md

-This is simple project demonstrates how asynchronous TCP socket API can be done.
+This is simple project demonstrates how asynchronous TCP socket API can be implemented.